How To Stop Your Dog’s Nails from Bleeding (10 Simple Steps)

 4. Apply Flour

 Styptic powder and pencils are highly effective.
-However, unless you’re a dog groomer or you were prepared for this very eventuality, it is unlikely that you have either of these things laying around the house.
-Fortunately, there are some household items that you may have to hand, and that can do almost as effective a job as styptic products.
+However, unless you’re a dog groomer or you were prepared for this very eventuality, it is unlikely that you have either of these things lying around the house.
+Fortunately, there are some household items that you may have to hand and that can do almost as effective a job as styptic products.

-Flour can work as a coagulant, which means that it causes the blood to clot and stops bleeding.
-It works similarly to styptic powder.
-You need to be generous in its application, coat your dog’s paw in the powdery substance.
+For example, flour can help stop this type of bleeding, as it works similarly to styptic powder.
+You need to be generous in its application, so coat your dog’s paw in the powdery substance.
 You will also need to apply a decent amount of pressure for a few minutes after you’ve applied the flour.
 This gives the flour a chance to mix with the blood and form a barrier at the injury site.

 5. Try Cornstarch

-One of the reasons that these methods of using household items commonly fail is because the owner does not apply enough pressure.
-Use a towel and wrap it around the area before squeezing it quite tight.
-Cornstarch works in the same way as flour, and both of these substances take longer than styptic powder, so expect to hold the towel in place for around 5 minutes.
+One reason these methods of using household items commonly fail is that the owner does not apply enough pressure.
+Use a towel, and wrap it around the area before squeezing it quite tight.
+Cornstarch works in the same way as flour, and both of these substances take longer than styptic powder, so expect to maintain pressure for around 5 minutes.

 6. Add Baking Soda

-Baking soda also works in the same way as flour and cornstarch.
-If the bleeding doesn’t stop after the first application of any of these substances, apply more, but do not wipe away the initial baking soda.
-It will continue to mix with the blood and clot in place.
+Baking soda works in the same way as flour and cornstarch.
+If the bleeding doesn’t stop after the first application, apply more, but do not wipe away the initial baking soda.
+It will continue to help hold the blood flow and form the clot.
 Wiping the substance away can also cause further irritation of the cut, leading to more bleeding.

 7. Grab the Soap

 Once you have applied soap to the area, cover it with a damp towel, and apply pressure for 3 minutes.
-Have a quick look, after this time, to determine whether the bleeding has stopped.
+After this time, have a quick look to determine whether the bleeding has stopped.
 You may need to apply pressure for longer or add more soap.

 8. Use Bandages or a Dog Boot

-If you have any dog booties left from a previous surgical treatment or other veterinarian treatment, add new gauze inside and put the booty on.
+If you have any dog booties left from a previous surgical treatment or another veterinarian treatment, add new gauze inside, and put the bootie on.
 Alternatively, wrap a bandage around the cut foot after washing it to remove dirt and debris.

 9. Let (Make) Them Rest

-Whatever method you use to stop the bleeding, you will need to encourage your dog to keep off their foot for at least 30 minutes after.
-If they’re feeling sorry for themselves, there’s a good chance they will want to lay down for a while, anyway.
-Don’t call them over to check that their foot is alright, and if going over to pet them will encourage them to get up, avoid the temptation and leave them be for a while.
+Whatever method you use to stop the bleeding, you will need to encourage your dog to keep off their foot for at least 30 minutes.
+If they’re feeling sorry for themselves, there’s a good chance they will want to lie down for a while, anyway.
+Don’t call them over to check that their foot is all right, and if going over to pet them will encourage them to get up, avoid the temptation, and leave them be for a while.

 10. If All Else Fails, Call the Veterinarian

-If the bleeding continues for 20 minutes or more after applying any of the treatments above, it may be time to call for veterinarian help.
-In the vast majority of cases, you should be able to stop the bleeding yourself, but don’t be afraid to call your veterinarian office and ask for guidance.
+If the bleeding continues for 20–30 minutes or more after applying any of these treatments, it may be time to call for veterinarian help.
+In the vast majority of cases, you should be able to stop the bleeding yourself but don’t be afraid to call your veterinarian’s office and ask for guidance.
 Tell them how long it has been bleeding.
 The nurse may be able to advise further action or ask you to bring your dog in for treatment.